greenelab/2022-microberna/README.md

 ## Background and goals

 The goal of this repository is to generate an automated, lightweight, and generalized pipeline to create a compendium of isolate bacterial and archaeal RNA-seq data.
-In model organisms like human and mouse, compendia like [recount2](https://www.nature.com/articles/nbt.3838) (and [recount3](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02533-6)), [GTEx](https://gtexportal.org/home/), and [The Cancer Genome Atlas (TCGA)](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga) have been rich community resources that have allowed researchers to interface and draw insights from gene expression data.
+In model organisms like human and mouse, compendia like [recount2](https://www.nature.com/articles/nbt.3838) (and [recount3](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02533-6)), [GTEx](https://gtexportal.org/home/), and [The Cancer Genome Atlas (TCGA)](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga) have been rich community resources that have allowed researchers to interface with and draw insights from gene expression data.
 Standard pre-processing enables integrated analysis across data sets derived from different studies, tissues, or organisms.
 This repository aims to produce a compendium that integrates the thousands of publicly available isolate bacterial and archaeal RNA-seq data via uniform pre-processing.